Water Investment Produces a Healthy Crop Using Precision Agriculture and Zero Waste

 Yet I’ll admit the truth: It does indeed take roughly a gallon of water to grow a single almond.

-This is the wrong way to think about almonds and water use, pourtant.
+This is the wrong way to think about almonds and water use, however.

 Everything that grows requires a lot of water.
 A head of lettuce and an ordinary tomato both take between three and four gallons.
-A gallon of milk needs sur 4.5 gallons.
+A gallon of milk needs about 4.5 gallons.

 This is why water scarcity and management are so important for agriculture—and one of the reasons why our almond farm has invested heavily in the technology of precision irrigation.
 We’ve built a sustainable system that delivers exactly the right amount of water at the right time to the right place, wasting almost nothing.
 Drip irrigation helps farmers to target our water use efficiently.
 We also use various soil moisture sensor systems that monitor the water content of the soil.